Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • prostate cancer;

-• asthma and other diseases associated with an immune response to allergens (including allergic rhinitis);
+• asthma and other diseases associated with the immune response to allergens (including allergic rhinitis);

 • endometriosis;